 When it comes to molecular mimicry, the first pillar — heal your gut — is the key.
 This pillar incorporates my 4R approach to healing your gut.
 The 4Rs are:

 - Remove.
 Aside from removing gluten and dairy from your diet, you’ll also want to eliminate toxic and inflammatory foods as well as gut infections and any other factors that negatively affect the gut including food allergies.

 - Replace.
-Replace the good that’s gone missing, such as adding back digestive enzymes required for proper digestion and HCL for optimal pH balance and mineral absorption.
+Replace the good that’s gone missing, such as adding back digestive enzymes required for proper digestion and Gut Restore with Betaine and HCL for optimal pH balance and mineral absorption.